Deaths in Donegal - Sunday evening - November 21

 Colin O'Toole, Carrigart and Bray, Wicklow

 The death has occurred of Colin O'Toole, Carrigart and Bray, Wicklow.
-Colin O’Toole, 48, passed away, suddenly, on Monday, November, 15 at Letterkenny University Hospital.
 Son of the late Desmond O’Toole (Harbour Bar, Bray).
 Mourned and will be greatly missed by the love of his life Deirdre, adored son Ollie, mother Maureen, sister Suzanne, brother Mark, brother-in-law Keith, sister-in-law Anosha, nephews, niece, extended family and many friends.

 Reposing at Colliers Funeral Home, Old Connaught Avenue, Bray on Sunday, November 21 from 3pm to 5pm.
 Requiem Mass on Monday, November 22 at 10am in Church of the Most Holy Redeemer, Main Street, Bray, followed by burial in Springfield Cemetery, Killarney Road, Bray.
 Family flowers only, please.
 Donations, if desired, to the Irish Heart Foundation.